Smooth Flow Matching for Synthesizing Functional Data

-Recently, another line of research has focused on deep generative models for functional data, offering flexible nonparametric approaches for synthesizing new data samples from infinite-dimensional spaces.
-One framework for generative models is based on score-based techniques \citep{lim2023score, kerrigan2023diffusion, franzese2023continuous}, which generalize score functions for random vectors \citep{vincent2011connection, song2019generative} to the setting of random functions.
-Using scores estimated by deep learning \citep{lecun2015deep}, these methods generate new functional data by starting with random noise and guiding it through a probabilistic flow induced by the score.
-Another framework, instead, builds on more general flow-based techniques using vector fields \citep{lipman2022flow, liu2022flow, tong2023improving}.
-A representative example of flow-based methods is functional flow matching \citep{kerrigan2023functional}, which extends the concepts of flows and vector fields to accommodate infinite-dimensional functions.
-This method employs deep learning to estimate the vector fields from observed data, under which random noise is transformed into new samples via a continuous flow directed by the vector field \citep{chen2018neural}.
+Recently, another line of research has focused on deep generative models for functional data, which provide flexible nonparametric approaches for synthesizing new data samples from infinite-dimensional spaces.
+One prominent framework is built on score-based techniques \citep{lim2023score, kerrigan2023diffusion, franzese2023continuous}, which extend score functions for tabular data \citep{vincent2011connection, song2019generative} to the setting of random functions.
+In these models, the functional scores are learned via deep neural networks \citep{lecun2015deep}; new samples are then generated by starting from random noise and evolving them along a probabilistic flow guided by the scores.
+Another related framework builds on more general flow-based techniques using vector fields \citep{lipman2022flow, liu2022flow, tong2023improving}, generalizing the concepts of vector fields from vector spaces to infinite-dimensional spaces \citep{kerrigan2023functional}.
+As in score-based models, the underlying vector fields are learned from observed data using deep learning, and new samples are generated by transporting random noise through the learned vector field \citep{chen2018neural}.

-While the above methods offer flexibility, they generally require the functional data to be fully (or at least densely) observed over the entire domain.
-This requirement is often impractical in real-world scenarios, where observation times are typically irregular across subjects and often sparse \citep{yao2005functional,wang2016functional,nie2022recovering,tan2024functional}.
-Moreover, the score and vector field concepts in these frameworks are typically formulated as operators between function spaces \citep{lim2023score, kerrigan2023functional}, which are complex objects that require substantial data and incur high estimation costs.
-These operator are mostly modeled using deep neural networks, , which further reduces interpretability in the data-generation process.
-Finally, existing deep generative models for functional data provide no guarantee of smoothness in the generated functions.
-This deficiency may result in a loss of statistical efficiency and lead to unreasonable non-smooth generations.
+While the above methods offer flexibility, they generally require functional data to be fully (or at least densely) observed over the entire domain.
+This requirement is often impractical in real-world scenarios, where observation times are typically irregular across subjects and frequently sparse \citep{yao2005functional, wang2016functional, tan2024functional}.
+Moreover, the scores and vector fields in these methods are typically formulated as operators between function spaces \citep{lim2023score, kerrigan2023functional}, which are complex objects that demand substantial data for estimation.
+These operators are modeled using deep neural networks, which further increase the computational burden of model training and often diminish interpretability in data generations.
+Finally, existing deep generative models for functional data provide no guarantee of smoothness in the generated functions, potentially reducing statistical efficiency and leading to unrealistic, non-smooth generations.